The Chase Sapphire Reserve is perfect for those who can use its luxury travel perks

 CNN Underscored reviews financial products such as credit cards and bank accounts based on their overall value, but does not review all financial companies or all available financial offers.
 We may receive compensation for sending traffic to partner sites, such as CreditCards.com, and this compensation may impact how and where links appear on this site.
 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.

-Our quick take: The Chase Sapphire Reserve is a great credit card for people who expect to be on the road again in the latter half of 2021 and into 2022.
+Our quick take: The Chase Sapphire Reserve® is a great credit card for people who expect to be on the road again in 2022.
 Despite a high annual fee, the card offers luxury travel perks such as airport lounge access and strong travel insurance protections, along with a number of statement credits to help offset its cost.

-- Earn 3 points for every dollar you spend on dining and travel purchases (after the $300 travel credit).
+- Earn 3 points for every dollar you spend on dining or 10 points total if booked through Ultimate Rewards.

 - Points can be redeemed for travel through the Chase Ultimate Rewards travel portal at a rate of 1.5 cents per point.